 Help those less fortunate: Instead of simply writing a check, plan a fundraiser or spend time at a soup kitchen.
 Only in helping others do we truly become selfless.

 Drink more water: Water helps with pretty much everything—even anxiety.
-Make the effort to have everyone in your family consume more H20 (infused water can make the whole experience seem more exciting).
+Make the effort to have everyone in your family consume more H20 (infused water can make it more exciting).

 Find 30 minutes a day of “me” time: “As a new mom (my baby is 3 months old), I’m just starting to emerge from the newborn postpartum fog.
 I’m starting to feel my body again and reconnect with myself.
 When I start my day with meditation, I spend the rest of the day on a higher vibration, I’m more patient and calm, and I’m able to enjoy all the little moments.
 (Instead of wallowing in self-pity over being woken up at 3 a.m., I smell the top of my baby’s head and relish my incredible luck on having given birth to a beautiful, sweet, healthy baby.)
 If those minutes expand to an hour, I love to fill out my self-care checklist and make a smoothie.
 When I start my day like this, I’m able to care for my baby in the purest way.” — Laney Crowell, founder of The Moment

-Challenge yourself: To a marathon, a healthier meal plan, or even a new (seemingly scary) hobby.
-Getting out of your comfort zone will give you the confidence you never knew you had.
+Challenge yourself: To a marathon, a healthier meal plan, or a new hobby.
+Getting out of your comfort zone will give you confidence you never knew you had.

 Focus on experiences, not things: There are always more material goods we can indulge in, but they don’t necessarily make us feel better.
 If you’re going to splurge, do it on a family vacation or outing like to the ballet or museum.